Juggernaut93/BodyPost/README.md

 2: Download/copy the script.<br>
 3: Place it into the same folder that your Journal Files get written to.<br>
    Usually that's C:\Users\<username>\Saved Games\Frontier Developments\Elite Dangerous<br>
 4: Open up the Script in a text editor and change your CMDR Name.
-It's the 7th Line, in the marks.
+It's the 7th Line, in the marks.<br>
+5: If you want to disable continuous mode, set `run_continuously` to False.

 Usage:<br>
 If you have Python installed, double-clicking the python script should suffice.
-You can also bind it to a keymap - google is your friend. :)
+You can also bind it to a keymap - google is your friend. :)<br>
+When running the script in continuous mode, you can interrupt it using Ctrl+C.